roman-flz/servers-benchmark/README.md

 ```
 CREATE DATABASE dailytasks

-#Login into the database dailytasks and create tasks table
+#Log in the database dailytasks and create tasks table
 docker exect -it <container_name> -U -d dailytasks

 CREATE EXTENSION IF NOT EXISTS pgcrypto;